feigaodm/SanDP/README.rst

 .. code::

-  conda create -n <your_environment> python=2.7 root numpy scipy matplotlib pandas
+  conda create -n <your_environment> python=2.7 root numpy scipy matplotlib pandas libgcc

 Then activate your environment by